 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

-Australia is made up of six states, three territories, and various outlying islands and settlements.
+Australia is made up of six states and three territories.
+And various outlying islands and settlements.
 No matter where you are on the continent, you are never any more than 1000 kilometers away from the ocean or a beach.
-Over 90% of Australia’s population density is found along the coasts of the continent, with New South Wales and Victoria boasting the largest concentrations of people in the country.
-The rest of the continent is made up of subtropical rainforests, and mountain ranges, with a broad expanse of desert at its center, which is commonly known as the Outback.
-The Australian Outback makes up nearly 70% of the Australian continent.
+Over 90% of Australia's population density found along the coasts of the continent.
+With New South Wales and Victoria boasting the largest concentrations of people in the country.
+The rest of the continent is made up of subtropical rainforests, and mountain ranges.
+With a broad expanse of desert at its center, which is known as the Outback.
+The Australian Outback makes up 70% of the Australian continent.

-Although the Outback does include clay soil and range lands suitable for sheep and cattle grazing, the majority of the soil found it is infertile.
-Although it’s a harsh environment, it is not without its treasures.
+Although the Outback does include clay soil and range lands that is suitable for sheep and cattle grazing.
+The majority of the soil found it is infertile.
+Although it's a harsh environment, it is not without its treasures.
 To this day, scientists continue to find and develop mineral deposits there.
-The Outback is also home to one of Australia’s most well-renowned fossil sites in Queensland, where the fossils of ancient mammals, birds, and reptiles from the Oligocene and Miocene periods have been uncovered.
+The Outback is also home to one of Australia's most well-renowned fossil sites.
+It locates in Queensland.
+It is where the fossils of ancient mammals, birds, and reptiles from the Oligocene and Miocene periods have been uncovered.

-Besides the revenue that agriculture and Australian Outback tours provide, the main economic activity in the area comes from mining.
-The Outback is teeming with mining operations that uncover valuable resources like metals, gemstones, oil, and gas.
+Besides the revenue that agriculture and Australian Outback tours provide.
+The main economic activity in the area comes from mining.
+The Outback is teeming with mining operations.
+It uncover valuable resources like metals, gemstones, oil, and gas.

 Australia's population is counted by the number of square kilometers per person, rather than the usual people per square kilometer.
 The majority of Australia's population is concentrated along the east coast, where the infamous penal colonies were established.
 Despite the fact that it covers thousands of kilometers of the continent, the Outback is largely unpopulated, due to the harsh climate and poor farming conditions.